JCarlo-Ona/59e69b0a433cbfce6ed2c895d787d30b558a3448b477b3787415ad2f3023d21e_plant_disease_detect/README.md

 ## Something that's was hard.

 The trickiest part was getting UV to work properly due to: "TypeError: Author #1 must be an inline table" when trying to run `uv sync`.

-Turns out the `pyproject.toml` file is really picky about formatting.
+I think to add anything with Whitespace or solving the pre-commit hooks was hard.

+Airflow and DAG was also a pain to fix.
+Apparently my BIOS had its CPU Virtualization off so Docker Desktop and Airflow wouldn't work.
+It's also downloading the dependencies not on the image but in the containers so it was longer to run.

+We had to troubleshoot `PYTHONPATH` and Docker volumes carefully to make sure code ran as expected.